Just Dance (video game series): Main series

 Released on November 4, 2021.
-This installment was unveiled on June 12, during the Ubisoft Forward web presentation at E3 2021.
+This installment was announced on June 12, during the Ubisoft Forward web presentation at E3 2021.
 It includes tracks from Todrick Hall, Anuel AA, Imagine Dragons, Ciara, Meghan Trainor, Camila Cabello, Olivia Rodrigo, Bella Poarch, Pabllo Vittar, and others.
-It is the last game in the series to be released on the PlayStation 4, Xbox One and Stadia.
+It is the last game in the series to be released on the PlayStation 4, Xbox One, and Stadia.